-Though we lack comprehensive data on the nature and scope of worker cooperatives in the U.S., researchers and practitioners conservatively estimate that there are over 350 democratic workplaces in the United States, employing over 5,000 people and generating over $500 million in annual revenues.
+Using data from our most recent annual census of worker cooperatives, we estimate that there are over 500 democratic workplaces in the United States, employing over 8,000 people and generating over $400 million in annual revenues.

 The corporate form for cooperatives varies.
 In states where there are cooperative incorporation statutes, businesses can incorporate as worker cooperatives.
 In states where there are no such statutes, democratic workplaces can take a variety of forms: S or C corporations, LLCs, etc. Whatever its incorporation status, a worker cooperative must create, in policy and practice, mechanisms for workers to make the decisions that affect the functioning and governance of the business.